 Getting to the start.
 X5 or no. 5 bus from Conwy train station, near the Erskine Arms, to Penmaenmawr Library, every 20 minutes.
 Sundays 09.29 from Conwy.
 See Traveline Cymru for timetables.

 Part 1, Penmaenmawr Library to Jubilee Path

-Walk through the village along Bangor Road, with Menai Straits on your right.
+Walk through the village along Bangor Road, with Menai Strait on your right.

 Just past New York Cottages, a single storey terrace (which used to house Penmaenmawr Museum, now in the Old Post Office in the middle of Penmaenmawr village) turn left up David’s Lane.